|

 shaped platters inside the hard disk that contains all of the data

-on the drive are susceptible to scratching or
+drive are susceptible to scratching or

-scoring caused by debris, dust, fingerprints, or contact with other
+scoring caused by debris, dust, fingerprints,

 internal parts of the disk.